drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 8. Run the following SELECT statement to see if the data was loaded into the table.

 ```
 SELECT * FROM ticket_sales.categories;
 ```

-9. At this point you have seen how to use SQL to create a Dataset and a Table, and lod data into it.
-You will create a number of other tables now for the Ticket Sales example (_this is really just more of the same_). <div>Quickly read through the code below, and then run it to create the rest of the tables.</div>
+9. At this point you have seen how to use SQL to create a Dataset and a Table, and load data into it.
+Now, you will create a number of other tables for the Ticket Sales example (_this is really just more of the same_). <div>Quickly read through the code below, and then run it to create the rest of the tables.</div>

 ```
 CREATE TABLE ticket_sales.dates(